Governments face more pressure to curb virus economic damage | WTOP

 SEOUL, South Korea (AP) — South Korea reported fewer than 10 new coronavirus cases Sunday for the first time in two months as U.S. governors ease lockdowns amid pressure worldwide from businesses and the public to limit the pandemic’s economic damage.

+Orthodox Christians celebrated Easter under curbs that left churches empty.
+The leader of Egypt’s Coptic Orthodox Christians held a service in a desert monastery that was shown on television.

-In Brazil, hundreds of people protested in major cities against anti-virus lockdowns.
-France reported a decline in numbers of intensive care patients but its health agency warned the public to stick to strict isolation measures.
+In Brazil, hundreds of people protested Saturday in major cities against anti-virus lockdowns.
+France reported a decline in numbers of intensive care patients, but its health agency warned the public to stick to strict isolation measures.

-South Korea reported eight new cases, raising its total to 10,661 with 234 deaths.
+South Korea, the first country after China to report a surge in cases, announced its number of new infections fell Sunday to eight.
+That raised its total to 10,661, including 234 deaths.

-South Korea’s toll of new cases has fallen from a peak of 909 on Feb.
-29. But officials warn of the possibility of a “quiet spread” as people relax social distancing.
+Infections in South Korea have fallen from a peak of 909 on Feb.
+29, but officials have warned that a “quiet spread” is possible as people relax social distancing.

-“We must not loosen our guard until the last confirmed patient is recovered,” President Moon Jae-in said Sunday.
+“We must not let down our guard until the last confirmed patient is recovered,” President Moon Jae-in said Sunday.

-China reported 16 new cases and no deaths in the 24 hours through midnight Saturday.
-That raised the official fatality toll to 4,632 — some three-quarters of them in the central city of Wuhan, where the virus emerged — among 82,735 confirmed cases.
+Taiwan reported 22 new cases — a student who returned from the United States and 21 crew members of a naval ship that visited the Pacific island nation of Palau.

-Governments face pressure to reopen factories, shops, travel and public activities even as numbers of infections rise in the United States and some other countries.
+Even as case numbers rise, governments face pressure to reopen factories, shops, travel and public activities.

-Shutdowns that began in China in late January and spread to the U.S., Europe and elsewhere have wiped out millions of jobs, plunging the world into its most painful economic slump since the Great Depression of the 1930s.
+Shutdowns that began in China in late January and spread to the U.S., Europe and elsewhere have plunged the world into its most painful economic slump since the Great Depression of the 1930s.
+Millions of workers have lost their jobs.

-The International Monetary Fund expects the global economy to contract by an unprecedented 3% this year — a far bigger loss than 2009’s 0.1% after the global financial crisis.
+The International Monetary Fund expects the global economy to contract by 3% this year — a far bigger loss than 2009′s 0.1% after the global financial crisis.

-South Korea’s Moon called for “public solidarity” to revitalize the economy.
-“Government efforts alone aren’t enough,” he said.
+“Government efforts alone aren’t enough,” said South Korea’s Moon.
+He called for “public solidarity” to revitalize the economy.

+In Egypt, Pope Tawadros II held Easter services at the Monastery of Saint Pishoy, in the desert valley of Wadi Natrun west of Cairo known as Wadi Natrun.
+The handful of clerics who attended stood apart from each other.

+Christians comprise about 10% of Egypt’s 100 million people.
+The country has 3,032 coronavirus cases, including 224 deaths.

-On Saturday, Trump supporters protested in several states demanding governors end controls on public activity even as new case numbers surge.
+On Saturday, supporters of President Donald Trump protested in several states demanding governors end controls on public activity.

-The president on Twitter urged his supporters to “liberate” three states with Democratic governors.

 Texas, Indiana and some other states have announced plans to allow some retailing and other activity to resume.
 Florida and South Carolina are reopening beaches.